abhinav4848/Obsidian-Medicine/Lichen Planus.md

 [[Koebner's phenomenon]] #named

-Eg: *Healthcare worker in elderly home (not always scabies) has itchy, scaly, shiny rash on wrist & fine white streaks overlying the lesion.
+E.g.: *Healthcare worker in elderly home (not always scabies) has itchy, scaly, shiny rash on wrist & fine white streaks overlying the lesion.
 Nails have ridges & are thickened in the middle.
 Buccal mucosa has lacy white pattern.*

 ## Differentials
 It must be differentiated from lichenoid drug eruptions caused by anti hypertensives and anti malarial drugs.